-A sender that detects a packet-drop, or receives an indication of an ECN marked packet, MUST record the current FlightSize in the variable LossFlightSize and MUST calculate a safe cwnd for loss recovery using the method below:
+A sender that detects a packet-drop MUST record the current FlightSize in the variable LossFlightSize and MUST calculate a safe cwnd for loss recovery using the method below:

 cwnd = (Max(pipeACK,LossFlightSize))/2.

 The pipeACK value is not updated during loss recoverySection 4.2.
 If there is a valid pipeACK value, the new cwnd is adjusted to reflect that a non-validated cwnd may be larger than the actual FlightSize, or recently used FlightSize (recorded in pipeACK).
 The updated cwnd therefore prevents overshoot by a sender significantly increasing its transmission rate during the recovery period.